 One of the most common questions from couples is about when to send destination wedding invitations and save-the-dates.
 Add an at-home-reception to the mix and things get really confusing.
 What do you send to who and when?

 How do you distinguish between the destination wedding and at-home-reception, so as to avoid confusion?
 And when the heck should you ask for RSVP’s?
 Here is a complete cheat sheet to guide you and answer all your questions.

 Table of Contents[Hide][Show]

 Personal websites are becoming increasingly popular and common, especially for destination weddings.
 It’s a great – probably the best way– to communicate all the details.

-You should aim to have your personal website up as soon as you get engaged and have confirmed your venue and date.
-Even if you don’t have all the details yet, the date and location are enough to get people started.
+You should aim to have your personal website set up as soon as you get engaged and have confirmed your venue and date.
+Even if you don’t have all the details yet, the date and location are enough to get started.
 You can always update the site on a regular basis once you start confirming additional details.

 I wrote a post reviewing the best personal websites for destination weddings and I also give some tips for the information you should include on it.

 Your personal website can double as your save-the-date, or you can go the more traditional route and mail out a paper save the date.
 If you choose to mail something out, it’s best to keep it simple.
 Include your destination, wedding date, and the URL of your wedding website.
 Check out this post for more destination wedding save-the-date tips & ideas.

 When to Send Destination Wedding Invitations

 By the time formal invitations go out, your guests should’ve known all about your destination wedding for quite a while via your website or save-the-date.
 I personally think that when you send destination wedding invitations too early, guests tend to procrastinate because they think they have all the time in the world.
 And then, what excuse will you have to remind them of the destination wedding as the date approaches?
 That’s why I view the invitation as merely a formality and a reminder that this is real, it’s happening soon, and they need to go ahead and book their trip ASAP!